121st Air Refueling Wing: History

-The squadrons was equipped with F-51D Mustangs with a mission of air defense of the State of Ohio.
-On 31 October 1950 the 121st Fighter Wing was established, and the 55th Fighter Wing was disbanded, its personnel and mission assumed by the new 121st Fighter Wing.
-The 121st Fighter Groups and its assigned squadrons were assigned to the new 121st FW.

-With the assumption of the 55th Fighter Wing, the 112th Bombardment Squadron (Light) at Cleveland Municipal Airport was transferred from the 55th Fighter Wing to the 121st Fighter Wing, the squadron being assigned directly to the wing.
+In the fall of 1950, the National Guard reorganized its operational groups along the Wing Base organization used by the regular Air Force.
+This placed the operational groups, along with their supporting units under a single wing.
+On 31 October 1950 the 121st Fighter Wing was activated, drawing personnel from the 55th Fighter Wing, which was simultaneously inactivated.
+The 121st Fighter Group and its squadrons were assigned to the new wing.
+The 112th Bombardment Squadron (Light) at Cleveland Municipal Airport was transferred from the 55th Wing and directly assigned directly to the wing.
 The 112th flew the RB-26C Invader.

 Korean War federalization

 Douglas RB-26C-40-DT Invader serial 44-35599 of the 112th Tactical Reconnaissance Squadron in a temporary wooden nose "hangar", January 1953.
 Notice the temporary Marston Mat used for the parking apron with the snow and ice.

 With the surprise invasion of South Korea on 25 June 1950, and the regular military's complete lack of readiness, most of the Air National Guard was federalized placed on active duty.